reumer06/yt-pa/README.md

    - Click "This Firefox"
    - Click "Load Temporary Add-on"
    - Select the `manifest.json` file from the project directory

+4. Load in Microsoft Edge:
+   - Open Edge and navigate to `edge://extensions/`
+   - Enable "Developer mode" (toggle in the left sidebar)
+   - Click "Load unpacked"
+   - Select the project directory

 ## Usage